ZhangCYG/DDFHO/README.md

 ```
 and get processed DDF data under `processed_data`.
 You can make a soft link to `data/mesh_ddf/ddf_obj/`.

+MODIFICATION FOR TESTING: since in the testing stage, only uniform sampling is used, DDF preprocess scripts should be run seperately for training and testing stages.
+The default parameters are set for training.
+When preprocess testing samples, it needs to comment other sampling methods in the script except the uniform one.

 ## Pretrained Models
 We provide DDF-HO model pretrained on ObMan dataset (https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/zcyg22_mails_tsinghua_edu_cn/ErLUJGst6u9IlFUq4lS88XsB7eKExtCkhgLk2xtwSkuoBg?e=3LYO4F).
 Finetuning on HO3D and MOW datasets based on this model would be quick and convenient.